What To Do if Your Baby Poops While Sleeping

 Why Do Babies Poop While Sleeping?

 Your baby’s sleeping and feeding patterns will change with age though, which will affect the frequency of them pooping in their sleep.
-As they grow and their bodies and mind develop, the reasons they poop in their sleep will also start to change, too.
+As they grow and their bodies and mind develop, the reasons they may poop in their sleep will also start to change, too.

 Newborn babies lack nearly all control of their bladder and bowels and often poop during or right after feeding.
-This is normal and should be expected!
+This is normal and should be expected.

-Since your newborn will feed around the clock for the first few weeks of life, expect them to poop around the clock, too!
+Since your newborn will feed around the clock for the first few weeks of life, expect them to poop around the clock, too.
 Some babies poop five times a day or more – but every baby is unique so don’t worry if yours poops more or less.

 Regardless of how they’re fed, by the time your baby is between 6 and 8 weeks old and starts spending more time awake during the day, they typically start pooping less at night.
 More awake hours means more daytime eating — and probably more daytime pooping.
 It also may mean sleeping longer and eating less at night.
-If your baby keeps pooping at night, speak to your healthcare provider to see if they have suggestions.

-Older babies and infants
+Why older babies and infants poop while asleep

 A more consistent daytime schedule also means they will eat more during the day and less at night.
 Since they also start staying awake for longer during the day, they also have more awake time to poop.

-Even though your baby pooping at night will decrease as they get older, your baby will continue to pee during the night well into toddlerhood.
-Overnight diapers that are extra absorbent such as Pampers Swaddlers Overnight will keep your baby comfy and dry, and sleeping soundly.
-They also have a Blowout Barrier – just in case your baby keeps pooping at night.
+Keep in mind your baby will continue to pee during the night well into toddlerhood.
+Diapers that are extra absorbent such as Pampers Swaddlers will keep your baby comfy and dry, and prevent unnecessary wake ups from leaks or wetness.
+Pampers Swaddlers also have a Blowout Barrier – just in case your baby does poop at night.

 Is it Dangerous to Not Change a Dirty Diaper if Baby Pooped in Sleep?

 Keeping your baby in a dirty diaper for extended periods of time, especially when there is a poop, can lead to a serious diaper rash and other complications.
+If your baby pooped in their sleep and you know they will wake up soon, it's okay to wait just a little – most of the times.
+If your baby already has a diaper rash, it’s often recommended to change them right when you notice so it doesn’t worsen.

-According to the American Academy of Pediatrics, nearly half of babies will get a diaper rash at some point, and a common cause is moisture from a soiled diaper to be on the skin for too long.
-Moisture from pee and poop can cause your baby’s skin to soften, and softer skin can get damaged when rubs against a diaper.
-The chemicals in pee and poop can further irritate your baby’s skin.
-While diaper rashes are usually easily treatable, sometimes they can cause an infection that needs additional treatment.
+A common cause of diaper rash is when moisture stays on their skin for too long.
+A dirty diaper can cause your baby’s skin to soften, and softer skin can get damaged when it rubs against a diaper.
+The chemicals in poop can further irritate your baby’s skin.

 How to Prevent a Diaper Rash if Your Baby Poops While Sleeping